IndraniDey1/spring-boot-s2i-app/README-odo.md

 **Login to openshift using odo and do the following steps

-- odo login -u someuser -p someuser. or try odo login <api-url> -username=some -password=some
+- odo login -u someuser -p someuser. or try odo login url -username=some -password=some

 **Build and Deploy to opemshift